msorvig/qt-webassembly-app-debugger/README.md

 Tips
 ----
 * Link the application with -g2 to get functon names in stack traces captured by SpectorJS.
-* Mulit-canvas support requires custom application code: Connect to the QGuiApplication::screenAdded() signal and show a new QWindow on the new screen.
+* Multi-canvas support requires custom application code: Connect to the QGuiApplication::screenAdded() signal and show a new QWindow on the new screen.